michaeltlombardi/pentola-book/manuscript/02-character-creation/i-wealth-and-equipment.md

 ## Encumbrance

-A character can carry a number of items equal to their BOD with no issues.
+A character can carry a number of items equal to their max HP with no issues.
 Carrying over this amount means they are encumbered and all tests are one step harder - they can also only ever move to somewhere nearby in a moment.
-They simply cannot carry more than double their BOD.
+They simply cannot carry more than double their max HP.

 Note that some items can increase your encumbrance maximum by making carrying items easier.